 Which school do you want to support?

-California has the largest and most diverse student population in America.
-Diversity has many forms — this lesson will summarize a few of them.
+California has the largest and most diverse population in America.
+Diversity has many forms, and this lesson explores several of them — Ethnic and racial diversity, linguistic diversity, religious diversity, sexual orientation, and gender identity.

 California's student body is very different than that of the United States as a whole, as this chart shows: